 “I loved being a Skipper on the World Famous Jungle Cruise at Disneyland,” reports Reddit user Vectrex221.
 This Magic Kingdom boat ride takes guests on an exotic journey through the wilds of Africa, Asia, and South America.
 The adventure requires a host who’s lively, energetic, and not afraid to improvise.
 If that sounds like you, you’ll probably enjoy taking on the role of Skipper, navigating the perils of the jungle.
 During the holiday season, the ride even takes on a new identity as the “Jingle Cruise.”
 The experience is never boring!

 If you want to bask in the glow of the ultimate Disney magic, but not have to deal with the stress of staying in character every single second, being a character attendant might be the job for you.
 Character attendants get to hang around characters during meet-and-greets, acting as the liaison between the character and the guests.
 They make sure that meet-and-greet times are enforced and that the characters get on and offstage in an orderly fashion.
 Though seeing the happy kids (and kids-at-heart) meet their favorite characters definitely makes it worth it for some, the job isn’t all smiles.
-One former character attendant reveals that it can be very tough being the bearer of bad news and telling guests that Mickey is done for the day.
+One former character attendant revealed in a now-deleted post that it can be very tough being the bearer of bad news and telling guests that Mickey is done for the day.

 Yes, you knew this had to be in there.
-Though the audition process is rigorous and the rules are strict, getting to act as your favorite character is truly the pinnacle of Disney dream jobs.
+Though the audition process is rigorous and the rules are strict, getting to act as your favorite character is truly the pinnacle of Disney jobs.
 And the most coveted character roles, unsurprisingly, are the Disney princesses.
 “Everyone I knew wanted to be a character,” claims Redditor UCMCoyote, a former Disney College Program attendee.
 “A lot of the girls wanted to be a princess.”
 Next, learn the etiquette rules all Disney employees (face characters and otherwise) must follow.